akuma-demon/Akeno/README.md

 -   Fully Modular Design
 -   Easy to use
+-   Totally free to use and distributed by [Fantox](https://github.com/FantoX001)
 -   Written in [TypeScript](https://www.typescriptlang.org/)
 -   Built with [Baileys](https://github.com/adiwajshing/baileys) (The Best
     WhatsApp Library Out There)